This is a guest post by David Darnes, creator of the Alembic theme.

 Both of my themes have been built with Siteleaf in mind, so you should be able to set up a new Siteleaf site with these without too much trouble.
 I’d also recommend Minimal Mistakes, an incredibly powerful theme by Michael Rose.
 Michael has been working with Jekyll theming for longer than I have and is very thorough with his code.

-For those of you who are using GitHub Pages to host their Jekyll site, there are a set of whitelisted themes.
+For those of you who are using GitHub Pages to host their Jekyll site, there are a set of approved themes.
 This, I would say, is partly the reason why themes haven’t grown at the rate they could be growing at.

 There are a large portion of Jekyll users who are also using GitHub Pages to host and manage their site, which means they are limited to this subset of themes.
 There are ways around this though such as using a Siteleaf Team+ plan which allows you to use any custom Jekyll theme and any custom plugin.

 If you’re keen to make a theme yourself, may I suggest a few tips I’ve learnt from my theming experience.

 Here are a few tips I’d keep in mind when creating your own theme, especially if you want your theme to be used by other Jekyll (and Siteleaf) users:

 - Test your theme: You can’t do enough testing.
 The best way I’ve found is to follow your own documentation and install the theme from scratch.
 Testing your theme with varying content will help too.
 Themes have to cater for a range of content types and sizes, something a regular site build doesn’t really have to do (there are exceptions).

 - Provide good documentation: All good themes come with well written and clear documentation files.
 This is actually a specific requirement when submitting to large theme marketplaces like ThemeForest.
 Make sure the installation process is easy to follow, and that all the features & options within your theme are covered.
 I do my best to keep the documentation on how to use Alembic up to date.